binaryYuki/binaryYuki/README.md

 # 🎉 Hi!
 I am a university student with a current interest in the application and development of LLM，I am also a passionate developer and tech enthusiast who loves to explore new technologies and build cool stuff.

+### Take a private job
+UI/backend
+Service O&M
+Web Crawler
+Anything else I might be able to do
+Can send me an email!

+### Give me a job!
+I'm currently looking for an internet-related internship in the UK.
+Any advice or opportunities would be greatly appreciated!
+Feel free to email me!!

 <p align="center">
   <a href="https://skillicons.dev">